 JACQUELINE TOKOS LENTZ passed away on July 25, 2018.
 She worked for several years as a U.S. congressional aide in the 10th Congressional District and practiced political law as an attorney with the law firm of Nielsen Merksamer in San Rafael.

 WILLIAM (BILL) MITCHELL ANDREWS passed away at his residence on June 6, 2019, in Los Angeles.
 William was born to Don and Virginia Andrews on Oct.
 20, 1958, in Anchorage, Alaska.
 He moved to Monterey as a child and then to Tuolumne County, where he graduated from Sonora Union High School in 1976.
 After graduation, he attended the University of Washington, where he earned bachelor degrees in both English and political economics.
-After earning his JD from UC Hastings, William practiced law in both San Francisco and Los Angeles.
+After earning his JD from UC Law SF, William practiced law in both San Francisco and Los Angeles.

 JEFF ADACHI is remembered in this featured article.